 Strong contract activity is typically an indicator of strong months of sales to come.
 Thus, even though January home sales were a bit slower than expected, we are likely to see that turn around in February and/or March -- given the number of contracts signed in January 2018.
-As shown above, 85 contracts were signed in January -- well above the 76, 74 and 67 seen in the past three months of January.
-If the past two years are any indication, we'll likely see fewer than 100 contracts signed in February 2018 -- before the market starts to heat up quite a bit in March 2018.
+As shown above, 85 contracts were signed in

+January -- well above the 76, 74 and 67 seen in the past three months of January -- and 90 contracts were signed in February, also higher than the past two months of February.
+This is a good sign that we will continue to see strong sales activity in March and likely into April this year.